diegoalarc/GeodesiCL/README.md

 ##

 We do hope you enjoy the package and give us your feedback in order to make this package better, easy and accurate as possible.
 ***
+*As entertaining fact, the name of the package is because geodesy is written geodesia in Spanish and CL represents the acronym of my country Chile but strangely you can see an A writing GeodesiA in Spanish (lol).
+***
 ### *GNU General Public License v3.0 - Copyright (C)*